 The chief of business lobby group the CBI has criticised business dinners for not being “very inclusive” for women.

+Carolyn Fairbairn said she had rarely stayed to the end of such corporate functions because she was bringing up her three children.
 She said she had “never been a fan” of events such as black-tie dinners and sporting events, despite them being popular places to do business, and said this was the case for “a lot of women”.
 The first female chief of the CBI said many women would prefer to go home to their families in the evening.
 “Maybe the business dinner is a vestige of old business life.”
 Speaking to The Independent

+, she said businesses should opt for more early evening events for flexibility and to encourage a more welcome environment for female executives.
+“Why not have more early evening events like a panel discussion, a nice glass of wine or two and then everyone off home by 7.30?”
+She hopes to get rid of all but the main CBI dinner events, adding that many men “would just like to go home as well”.
 “I have noticed in my career that quite a lot of things are set up around business life that happen outside work that don’t include women that easily.
 One example that is quite obvious is the business dinner,” she said.
 Read more on women in work:

 Share this story